The size and shape of the legacy market

 6.8 years

 Unlike other forms of giving, there can be a long time lag between someone writing a gift into their will and the charity receiving the money.
-For residuary gifts, it takes an average of 6.8 years from last will to death and another 2.6 years to receive all the income from the estate.
+For residuary gifts, it takes an average of 6.8 years from last will to death and another 8.5 months to receive a grant of probate.

 There is a wide range within this average, and some charities with an older supporter base see a shorter average time from last will to gift.